anapsix/dynamicinfradays/user/pages/2016-boston-home/_speakers/features.md

     - header: <a href="/2016-boston-programme#andreys">Andrey Sibiryov</a>
       text: "Andrey is a Senior Infrastructure Engineer at Uber Technologies."
       icon: user
+    - header: <a href="/2016-boston-programme#mikes">Mike Splain</a>
+      text: "Mike is the Lead DevOps engineer at Barkly."
+      icon: user
     - header: <a href="/2016-boston-programme#jamess">James Sturtevant</a>
       text: "James is a Tech Evangelist for Microsoft."
       icon: user